andrei-lz/AltcoinCopySniper/README.md

 Data Accuracy: Dependent on the accuracy and availability of Birdeye and Solana API data.
 Rate Limits: Free or low-tier API plans may have restrictive limits, impacting performance for large datasets.
 No File I/O in sniper.py: Unlike BuyerFinder.py, sniper.py does not save results to a file by default.

-Contributing

-Fork the repository.
-Create a new branch (git checkout -b feature/your-feature).
-Make changes and commit (git commit -m "Add your feature").
-Push to the branch (git push origin feature/your-feature).
-Create a pull request.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
-Contact
-For issues or questions, open an issue on GitHub or contact the repository owner.